 |1992||Russell Stinson, “Bach the Teacher: A Study of his Pupils and Pedagogical Methods.”|

-The William H. Scheide Prize, a sum of $1,000 to be awarded biennially, honors a publication of exceptional merit on Bach or figures in his circle by a scholar in the early stages of his or her career (normally no more than ten years after the Ph.D.) who is professionally active in North America.
+The William H. Scheide Prize, a sum of $1,000 to be awarded biennially, honors a publication of exceptional merit on Bach or figures in his circle by a scholar in the early stages of their career (normally no more than ten years after the Ph.D.) who is professionally active in North America.
 Eligible publications include books, articles, or editions that have appeared in the previous two calendar years.
 Nominations, which may be submitted by any member of the Society, should include the name of the author along with a complete bibliographic citation.
 Each winner will also receive a two-year membership in the Society.

 The Prize will be awarded in even-numbered years.
-Nominations are due by March 1 for works published in the previous two calendar years and should be sent to Markus Rathey at markus.rathey (AT) yale.edu.
+Nominations are due by March 31, 2024 for works published in the previous two calendar years (2022 and 2023) and should be sent to the ABS Vice President at email@example.com.
 Self-nominations are welcome.